-Though periodic maintenance is well covered in the Operator's Manual, it seems that some operators have let some points "slide" and have suffered expensive repairs.
+Though periodic maintenance is well covered in the Operator's Manual & Kubota Engine Manual, it seems that some operators have let some points "slide" and have suffered expensive repairs.
 In the hopes of saving you from premature failure in the future, due to forgotten maintenance, the following points are brought to your attention!

-- A) The #1090 Drive Chains (#80 chain) and the #4007 Drive Chains (#60 chain) should be checked for proper tensioning.
+- A) The #1090 Drive Chains (#80H chain) and the #4007 Drive Chains (#60 chain) should be checked for proper tensioning.
 See "DRIVE CHAIN TENSIONING" in Service section of your Operator Manual for complete instructions.
 Failure to inspect, lubricate and properly tension the chains can result in stripped sprocket teeth and extensive repair work. - B) #1212 & #1212L Right & Left Guards, must be periodically removed and cleaned.
-Located under the crawler, these guards protect the #1090 Chain from being damaged (see Photo MH-14). - Due to the varied materials your tractor operates in, there is no specific maintenance schedule for these #1212 Guards.
-Rather it is up to the operator to gain experience with the use of the Guards and create his own maintenance schedule...the Guards may require daily removal and cleaning if the tracks are run all day submerged in mud, or it may be quarterly or yearly maintenance because your tractor is working in a relatively clean environment like grass, dry dirt. - C) Grease is good.
-Consistent lubrication of all moving joints, like all axles, pins and cylinders, will greatly extend the life of your equipment, with one exception.
-The #4007 & #1090 Drive Chains should not be lubricated with a thick or sticky lubricant (like grease) as this will promote the adhesion of abrasive material.
-However, keeping your drive chains lubricated with chain oil or another factory approved non-sticky lubricant, will stop the chains from binding and causing repairs to the drive sprockets.
+Located under the crawler, these guards protect the #1090 Chain from being damaged (see Photo MH-39-40).

+Due to the varied materials your tractor operates in, there is no specific maintenance schedule for these #1212 Guards.
+Rather it is up to the operator to gain experience with the use of the Guards and create his own maintenance schedule...the Guards may require daily removal and cleaning if the tracks are run all day submerged in mud, or it may be quarterly or yearly maintenance because your tractor is working in a relatively clean environment like grass or dry dirt.

+C) Consistent greasing of all moving joints, like all axles, pins and cylinders, will greatly extend the life of your equipment.
+However, the "track chains" and "drive chains" should NOT be lubricated with a thick or sticky lubricant (like grease).
+This will promote the adhesion of abrasive material.
+We advise to brush on SAE 30 weight motor oil (non-detergent), or spray on non detergent aersol Chain & Wire Rope Lubricant, approx. every 50 hours.
+We use CRC® brand, Grainger® Item #2F139.
+This will keep the chains properly lubricated and extend the life of your track and drive chains.
 Working in water and mud will dry them out.
-After 200 hours these chains should be adjusted and lubricated.
+After 200 hours these chains should be adjusted.

-#2 - CRAWLER OPERATION...Uphill and Downhill:
+#2 - OPERATION:

-It can not be repeated too often that you must operate your Track Control handles slowly and smoothly...they control a hydraulic drive system that can produce literally "tons of physical force".
+It can not be repeated too often that you must operate your Track Control handles slowly and smoothly...they control a hydro-static drive system that can produce literally "tons of physical force".